W. Douglas Catterall

 A co-written article with Laura Cruz of Western Carolina University on teaching a simulation of life in the mid-19th-century Dutch East Indies built around the novel Max Havelaar written by Eduard Douwes Dekker.

-Women Telling Tales: Gender and the Public Sphere in North Sea Ports, an ongoing project focused on women's speech in the public sphere of the Dutch Republic and other northern European cultures.
+Women Telling Tales: Gender and the Public Sphere in North Sea and Atlantic World Ports, an ongoing project focused on women's speech in the public sphere of the Dutch Republic and other northern European cultures.
 Two articles listed above ("Drawing Lives and Memories from the Everyday Words of the Early Modern Era" and "Translating lives in public in early modern Rotterdam") are part of this project, which will ultimately encompass case studies from across the North Sea zone.

 "Memory, Resistance and the Body Politic in Early Modern Rotterdam," an essay on the role of social memory in mediating between popular and official perceptions of rioting.